 About Our Worship

-A Taizé Service is held the first Sunday of every month at 5:00pm.
-This service is modeled after the services held at the Taizé Community in France, home to a community of Catholic and Protestant Brothers.
-It is a worship experience wholly dedicated to prayer and to hearing God’s word, using song, scripture, and silent meditation.
+Worship is modeled after the services held at the Taizé Community in France, home to a community of Catholic and Protestant Brothers.
+It is a worship experience wholly dedicated to prayer and to hearing God’s word, using chanted prayers and meditative singing, scripture, and silent meditation.
 Communion is served; there is no preaching.

 The United Church of Christ celebrates two sacraments, baptism and communion.
 Baptism is celebrated both for infants and for older believers who have not previously been baptized.
 This sacrament is included in the Sunday worship service, after conferring with the pastor.
 Many persons bring water for the baptism from a place that is meaningful to them.

 Through water at baptism, God embraces you — no matter who you are — and brings you into Christ’s Church.
 You become vital not only to a local church, but the wider Church.
 You share in the life, death, and resurrection of Christ.
 The church also promises to love, support, and care for you throughout your whole life.
 Baptized, you now participate fully in life of the Church and God’s realm.
 More about baptism in the UCC »